Lindsey Graham Will Go ‘To The Streets’ In Preventing Kavanaugh Impeachment

 South Carolina Senator Lindsey Graham said that he has never campaigned against a colleague during his political career, but on Sunday he admitted “That’s about to change,” according to reports from USA Today.

 While speaking with host Chris Wallace on Fox News Sunday, Graham detailed his response to House Democrats calling for the reopening of the investigation into Supreme Court Justice Brett Kavanaugh and the allegations against him if they regain the majority after November elections.
-Graham revealed that he is fired up for the mid-terms and is ready to take the fight “to the streets” and “the ballot box.”
+Graham revealed that he is fired up for the midterms and is ready to take the fight “to the streets” and “the ballot box.”

 Graham became one of the leading figures in defending Kavanaugh during his nomination process, making several harsh criticisms of the Democrats and their efforts to investigate allegations of sexual misconduct against the Justice.
 Graham vowed to “go throughout this country and let people in these purple states, red states where Trump won, know what I think about this process.”